-One cannabinoid in particular, THC (tetrahydrocannabinol) is also included in the full spectrum product to the allowable < 0.3% Federal level.
-This can be beneficial to provide a little more pain relief, anti-inflammatory benefit, and certain anti-cancer potential properties (Not claiming it will treat or cure a disease per FDA regulation).
+One cannabinoid in particular, THC (tetrahydrocannabinol) is also included in our full spectrum products to the allowable < 0.3% Federal level.
+Some researchers speculate that it may provide a little more pain relief, anti-inflammatory benefit, and certain anti-cancer potential properties (Not claiming it will treat or cure a disease per FDA regulation).

 However, THC is not allowed in CBD products in certain states or regions, can build up in the system and cause one to fail a drug test, and early research is showing brain altering effects in adolescents of this specific cannabinoid.
-Which leads us to the Broad Spectrum CBD…
+Which leads us to our Broad Spectrum CBD:

 Broad Spectrum CBD

-In order to provide a product that is a good as possible without the THC for those who need to avoid it, we are able do a second pass on our products to remove the tetrahydrocannabinol itself, while keeping the other cannabinoids and terpenes still in the base.
+In order to provide a product that is as good as possible without the THC, we are able do a second pass on our products to remove the tetrahydrocannabinol itself, while keeping the other cannabinoids and terpenes still in the base.
 This still gives a great quality CBD oil but helps keep THC out of the system.
 SunMed offers third party lab testing on broad spectrum products to show the THC is not detectable to a precision of 3 (e.g., .000).
 Note: we cannot guarantee a passed drug test with any of our products, as some drug tests are not specific for THC or CBD.

 There is a little confusion about the labelling – some manufacturers label their products as ‘Full Spectrum – 0THC’ when it should really be called a Broad Spectrum.
-Both are a good quality if your supplier really does have 3rd party labs proving that the product really has that range of cannabinoids.
+Both are a good options as long as the third party labs verify

-Generally speaking as our culture adapts, if you’re in a workplace that can drug test you, you’ll probably want to stick to the broad spectrum line of products (or simply talk to your employer about the use of full spectrum products).
-If you aren’t concerned about the drug test and want a little added pain relief / anti-inflammation, go with the Full Spectrum.
-We would not advise giving the Full Spectrum to adolescents or children.
+Generally speaking as our culture adapts, if you’re in a workplace that can drug test you, you may choose to stick to the broad spectrum line of products (or simply talk to your employer about the use of full spectrum products).
+If you aren’t concerned about drug testing and want the possible benefits of the added THC, go with the full spectrum.
+(We do not advise giving full spectrum / THC to adolescents or children, and generally not pets)